-&lt;sup>19 Blomberg et al. (2003) are able to attribute about 14 percent of the net errors and omissions to known valuation errors in the export statistics.
+&lt;sup>26 This particular figure has been reached through discussions with those who compile these data.
+Blomberg et al. (2003) are able to attribute about 14 percent of the net errors and omissions to known valuation errors in the export statistics.
 Above from that, the authors believe that there are other errors of at least those amounts.
 We decide to remove 35 percent of the observed sums for our estimated household share.